 6. ASTRO Gaming A40 TR X-Edition Headset

-The boom mic here is also fully detachable so it can stay out of the way when you want to dive head first into your favorite single player gaming worlds.
-And in addition to working with PC and Mac, these gaming headphones are also compatible with XBox One and the upcoming XBox Series X.
+The boom mic here is also fully detachable so it can stay out of the way when you want to dive headfirst into your favorite single-player gaming worlds.
+And in addition to working with PC and Mac, these gaming headphones are also compatible with Xbox One and Xbox Series X/S.

 7. Audio-Technica ATH-AD700X Audiophile Open-Air Headphones

-The Audio-Technica ATH-AD700X isn't the best performing headphones for gaming on our list, but they may very well be the best deal.
+The Audio-Technica ATH-AD700X aren't the best performing headphones for gaming on our list, but they may very well be the best deal.
 That's because they offer the quality audio performance that Audio-Technica is known for with a price tag that hovers right around a hundred bucks.
-These headphones make use of powerful drivers that extend beyond the traditional 40 or 50 millimeter size for clarity even at higher volumes, and the honeycomb casing expands the spaciousness of the acoustics even more.
+These headphones make use of powerful drivers that extend beyond the traditional 40- or 50-millimeter size for clarity even at higher volumes, and the honeycomb casing expands the spaciousness of the acoustics even more.